tosterius/tosterius/_notes/ml_fundamentals.md

 _mAP_ is popular metric in object detection and instance segmentation problems.

-_Average Precision is the area under precision-recall curve.
-To get multiple precision-recall pairs in case of instance segmentation and object detection IoU is calculated using different thresholds. mAP is just AP values averaged over different categories.
+_Average Precision_ is the area under precision-recall curve.
+To get multiple precision-recall pairs in case of instance segmentation and object detection IoU is calculated using different thresholds. mAP is AP values averaged over different categories.

 <br>